 We all know the 2020 plot twists.
 Everyone I know has been forced to make decisions, pivot plans, and figure stuff out.
 Big things and truckloads of small things.

 The big things were often unavoidable.
 Fortunately, I didn’t have to figure out how to home school and work simultaneously, but I was busy.
-I created new pandemic related content for my clients, and I recently adjusted my online life coaching program framework to better integrate global issues such as social inequality.
+I created new pandemic related content for my clients, and I recently adjusted my online group coaching program for women framework to better integrate global issues such as social inequality.
 The day to day things were a constant inconvenience.
 Like learning what a ring light is, teaching my parents how to video chat, meal planning for a week at a time, sourcing masks, wearing masks…

 That said, going into the summer many of us have created new domestic routines and habits that at least feel comfortable, if not enjoyable.